taoteh1221/Open_Crypto_Tracker/README.txt

 /////////////////// GENERAL CONFIG -START- ////////////////////////////////////////////////////

-$btc_exchange = 'bitstamp'; // Default Bitcoin value in USD: binance coinbase / bitfinex / gemini / okcoin / bitstamp / kraken / hitbtc / gatecion / livecoin
+$btc_exchange = 'binance'; // Default Bitcoin value in USD: binance / coinbase / bitfinex / gemini / okcoin / bitstamp / kraken / hitbtc / gatecion / livecoin

-$chainstats_cache = 20; // Time to cache blockchain stats (for mining calculators), in minutes
+$chainstats_cache = 15; // Time to cache blockchain stats (for mining calculators), in minutes

 $marketcap_site = 'coinmarketcap'; // Default marketcap data source: coinmarketcap / coingecko

-$api_timeout = 15; // Seconds to wait for response from API endpoints
+$api_timeout = 10; // Seconds to wait for response from API endpoints

 $last_trade_ttl = 1; // Minutes to cache last real-time exchange data...can be zero to skip cache, but set at least 1 minute to safely avoid your IP getting blocked

-$marketcap_ttl = 20; // Minutes to cache marketcap data...start high and test lower, it can be strict
+$marketcap_ttl = 15; // Minutes to cache marketcap data...start high and test lower, it can be strict

-$marketcap_ranks_max = 100; // Maximum number of marketcap rankings to request from API
+$marketcap_ranks_max = 200; // Maximum number of marketcap rankings to request from API.
+Ranks are grabbed 100 per request.
+Set to 100 if your data requests are throttled a lot.

 // If using proxies (whitelisting with no login required), add the ip address / port number here for each one, like examples below (without the double slashes in front)
 // Adding proxies here will automatically choose one randomly for each API request